Catalog Quick Links

 COSD 514 Language Learning Disabilities in School-Age Children and Adolescents

-This course focuses on language learning disabilities in school-age children and adolescents and the cognitive/linguistic processes involved in the classroom performance of listening, speaking, reading, and writing.
-It explores the role of the speech-language pathologist in the evaluation and treatment of students with language learning disabilities.
+This course focuses on language learning disabilities and differences in school-age children and adolescents and the cognitive/linguistic processes involved in the classroom performance of listening, speaking, reading, and writing.
+It explores the role of the speech-language pathologist in the evaluation and treatment of students with language and literacy needs within the academic curriculum.

 Number of Credits: 3